Naked-Cat-Plugins/Maximum-Quantity-for-WooCommerce-Shops/readme.txt

 **Install and Activate**

 1. In your WordPress dashboard, go to Plugins –> Add New.
-2. Search for "Max Quantity For WC Shops" to find the plugin.
+2. Search for "Maximum Quantity for WooCommerce Shops" to find the plugin.
-3. When you see "Max Quantity For WC Shops", click "Install Now" to install the plugin.
+3. When you see "Maximum Quantity for WooCommerce Shops", click "Install Now" to install the plugin.
 4. Click "Activate" to activate the plugin.

 **Configuration**